evankharismanto/backendDevelopment/README.md

 5. At postman, run post on this url:"http://localhost:8080/actuator/refresh"
 6. At postman, run get on this url:"http://localhost:8080/hello" -> new value will be reflected "Other Value Hello"

+-to check custom @endpoint
+1. At postman, run get on this url:"http://localhost:8080/actuator" -> there are two additional endpoint "helloendpoint" and "customlov"
+2. At postman, run get on this url:"http://localhost:8080/actuator/helloendpoint"  -> to test custom endpoint
+3. At postman, run get on this url:"http://localhost:8080/actuator/customlov"  -> to get custom lov set values
+4. At postman, run post on this url:"http://localhost:8080/actuator/customlov/NewLOVItem" with request body {"value":"New Lov value"} -> to insert new custom lov item
+5. At postman, run get on this url:"http://localhost:8080/actuator/customlov/NewLOVItem" -> to get only the specific customLOV
+6. At postman, run delete on this url:"http://localhost:8080/actuator/customlov/NewLOVItem" -> to removenewly inserted customLOV